Ghislaine Maxwell convicted in Epstein sex abuse case

 Maxwell still awaits trial on two counts of perjury.

-Lawsuits involving the abuse allegations also continue, including one in which a woman not involved in the trial, Virginia Giuffre, says she was coerced into sexual encounters with Prince Andrew when she was 17.
+Lawsuits loom, including one in which a woman not involved in the trial, Virginia Giuffre, says she was coerced into sexual encounters with Prince Andrew when she was 17.
 Andrew has denied her account and that lawsuit is not expected to come to trial for many months.

 Credit: Elizabeth Williams